ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 `Seq(1, 2, 3)` because it is easy and concise.
 You can pass it as method argument or as method result.
 However, the following happens under the hood:
-1) new Array with 1, 2, 3 items is created, and each item is boxed into its own Integer object
+1) new Array with the items `1, 2, 3` is created, and each item is boxed into its own Integer object
-2) WrappedArray#ofInt wrapper created to pass it as vararg argument of `Seq.apply`
+2) WrappedArray#ofInt wrapper is created and passed as vararg argument of `Seq.apply`
-3) the above mentioned method from `GenericCompanion` is called.
+3) the above mentioned method from `GenericCompanion` is called
-4) new ListBuffer created and all items are copied from array to the buffer
+4) new ListBuffer is created and all items are copied from array to the buffer

-All this would be executed by JVM interpreter thousands of time before compilation threshold is reached and HotSpot optimizer hopefully optimizes it away.
+All of this would be executed by JVM interpreter thousands of time before compilation threshold is reached and the HotSpot optimizer hopefully optimizes it away.

 ##### What to use instead